agentlang-ai/agentlang-docs/docs/installation.md

   :Input :Hello/Chat}}
 ```

-Before we explain the code, a word about syntax - Agentlang programs are encoded in [edn](https://github.com/edn-format/edn), an extensible data notation.
+Before we explain the code, a word about syntax - Agentlang programs are encoded in [edn](https://github.com/edn-format/edn), the extensible data notation.
 Specifically, an Agentlang script is made up of:

 - lists  - sequences enclosed in parenthesis `()`
 - maps - key-value pairs enclosed in curly braces `{}`